Why You’ll Love this Recipe

 - 3 cups Cannellini beans, dry, soaked overnight, drained, and rinsed

-- Add the dry beans to a mixing bowl and cover them with water.
-Set them aside to soak overnight or for at least 8 hours.
+- Add dry beans to a mixing bowl and cover them with water.
+Set them aside to soak overnight (at least 8 hours.)

 - Warm the olive oil in a Dutch oven over medium heat.
-Add the onions and cook until they soften and become translucent, for about 10 minutes.
+Add the onions and cook until they soften, for about 10 minutes.
 Stir in the garlic, ginger, and tomato paste and saute for another minute.

-- Deglaze with fresh tomatoes and stir in the salt, paprika, ground cumin, black pepper, and cayenne.
+- Deglaze with fresh tomatoes and stir in the salt, paprika, ground cumin, black pepper, and cayenne pepper.

-- Transfer the bean to a serving dish.
-Drizzle olive oil over the top and garnish with parsley and cilantro.
+- Transfer the bean to a serving dish, drizzle with olive oil, and garnish with chopped parsley leaves.

-- Soaking the beans overnight or for at least 8 hours helps them cook more evenly and reduces cooking time.
-Be sure to discard the soaking water.
+- Soaking the white beans overnight (at least 8 hours) helps them cook evenly and reduces the overall cooking time for the stew.

-- Rinse the soaked beans thoroughly before cooking to remove excess starch and prevent a cloudy sauce.
+- Rinse the soaked beans thoroughly to remove the excess starch before using them to make the recipe.

 Melissa Wagner